Home > Best Time to Visit Los Angeles

 Los Angeles Weather by Month

-Los Angeles Weather in January: January is one of the cooler months of the year in Los Angeles with temperatures as low as 53°F and an average high of 73°F. January brings an average of four days of rain, but it will rarely rain for more than a few hours on any given day.
-January is a great time to visit big attractions like the Zoo, museums, and movie studios or take a whale watching cruise at one of the nearby beach towns.
-It’s a good idea to bring a medium weight jacket or dress in layers, especially when visiting the beaches.
+- Los Angeles Weather in January: January is one of the cooler months of the year in Los Angeles, with temperatures as low as 53°F and an average high of 73°F. January brings an average of 4 days of rain, but it will rarely rain for more than a few hours on any given day.
+It is a great time to visit big attractions like the zoo, museums, and movie studios, or take a whale-watching cruise at one of the nearby beach towns.
+A medium-weight jacket or dressing in layers is a good idea, especially when visiting the beaches.

-Los Angeles Weather in September: September weather is very similar to August, with an average high of 83ºF.
-Rain is uncommon in September and by mid-month the crowds begin to slow down making it a nice time to visit.
+- Los Angeles Weather in September: September weather is very similar to August, with an average high of 83ºF.
+Rain is uncommon in September and by mid-month, the crowds begin to slow down, making it a nice time to visit.

 Los Angeles Events and Festivals

 - No Pants Subway Ride – This odd annual event may be more of a statement than an organized event, but it’s becoming increasingly more popular in Los Angeles and around the world.
 The point is to strip down to your undies (some choose to cover up with a jacket and some don’t) and hop on board the subway with like-minded Angelenos.
 Every year there will be about six different rendezvous points from Pasadena, East Los Angeles, North Hollywood, Koreatown, and Culver City.
 Riders then meet at local landmarks for plenty of fun picture-taking.
 Best way to keep up to date with this event is to Google it in early January to find the latest details.

 - Dine L.A. – Two weeks that celebrate the LA restaurant scene with exclusive lunch and dinner menus at many of the city’s finest eateries.
 This is one of the best times to explore the Los Angeles food scene.